In order to appreciate the benefits that german health insurance has to offer, it is first important to understand the

 As it often occurs in Germany, a more recent package of regulations came into place.
 This is known by the tongue-twisting term “Gesetz zur Weiterentwicklung der Finanzstruktur und der Qualität in der gesetzlichen Krankenversicherung”.
 In essence, these new regulations were meant to reduce the amount of bureaucracy as well as to bolster competition between the providers themselves.
 For example, the aggregate premiums required lessened from 15.5 per cent to 14.6 per cent.
 This initially seems attractive.
 Nonetheless, the firms are still permitted to introduce the aforementioned supplemental costs (an mean figure of 1.1 per cent).
 Thus, the premiums required (on average) have risen to 15.7 per cent.
 Another dubious clause was entered into this legislation.
 The share of the employer has remained fixed at 7.3 per cent of an average monthly income of €4,350 euros and still, the employees themselves are obliged to pay the remaining 7.3 per cent including a supplemental charge of between 0.3 per cent and 1.4 per cent.

-So, it is once again critical to contrast the aggregate premiums associated with each provider before making the appropriate selection.
+So, it is once again critical to contrast the aggregate premiums associated with each insurance provider before making the appropriate selection.
 It should only be expected that additional reforms will take place and once again, that the average premiums will rise while the benefits may be curtailed.

 To break this concept down, you will have three different choices when selecting a German health insurance plan.
 These are: